SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Pinkie hugged back.
 "I know how hard it is to make something and see ponies put you down.
 Parents can be especially mean sometimes, even when their kid loved the party."

-"If they aren't being constructive, you shouldn't give them any of your worry.
+"If they aren't being constructive, you shouldn't waste any worry on them.
 Just like I need to stop worrying about what some silly ponies think of my dress."

 After the hug, Pinkie offered her hoof to Rarity.
 "So, what do you say?
 Will you go out with me?"